TinyThinks™

 This is the core design principle behind Tiny Thinks.

-Calm dinners come from structured, low-arousal activities that give the child something to focus on without overstimulating them.
+Calm dinners come from structured, calm activities that give the child something to focus on without overstimulating them.
 What works:

 • Story-led pages with objects to find